srazash/dsazig/Notes.md

 We can still perform breadth-first (queue) and depth-first (stack) searches on a graph like we did on trees as all trees are graphs.

-The depth-first search is almost identical to the DFS we performed on the maze solver, in fact, the problem is almost ideantical!
+The depth-first search is almost identical to the DFS we performed on the maze solver, in fact, the problem is almost identical!

 ### Graph search running times